mrOzeMus/000_essentials/android_tips.md

 Expliquer le Lifecycle methods des Fragments ?

 Un fragment doit être intégré dans une Activity et son cycle de vie est dépendant du cycle de vie de son Activity.
+Chaque fragement peut etre manipulé indépendament (les ajouter ou les enlever).

+---

+What is ListFragment ?
+How to use it ?

+Un fragement qui displsy a list of items by binding to a data source such as an array or Cursor.
+It exposes event handlers when the user selects an item.
+ListFragment hosts a ListView object qui peut etre lié a des datas.

+---

+Nommer 4 differents types de Fragment Classes ?

+- DialogFragment
+- ListFragment
+- PreferenceFragment
+- Single Frame Fragment

+---

+What is a Thread ?
+Is service with thread possible ?

+Thread is a dispatchable unit to CPU.
+Yes service with thread is possible.

+---

+Define AsyncTask, methods and how to use it ?

+AsyncTask is a class to achieve multithreading.
+A utiliser pour update l'UI.
+Methodes sont :
+- onPreExecute
+- doInBackground
+- onUpdateProgress
+- onPostExecute
+Les 3 types de parameters sont:
+- Params
+- Progress
+- Result

+---

+What are Loaders ?

+---

+What are the options to save data in client device ?

+On peut utiliser:
+- Shared Preferences
+- Internal Storage (SQLite)
+- External Storage(Sd card)
+- Content Providers
+- Storing in Network Server

+---

+Quel fields peuvent etre storés dans in SQLite Database ?

+- null
+- integer
+- real
+- text
+- blob

+---

+Nommer 5 methodes qui aident a arriver vers un cursor object ?

+- moveToFirst()
+- moveToLast()
+- moveToNext()
+- moveToPrevious()
+- moveToPosition(int position)

+---

+What is a web service ?
+What are the common formats to exchange data ?

+Web Service application component used to transfer data over the web.
+Allow businesses to communicate with each other.
+Promotes interopeerability, flexibility, reusability.
+Les formats communs sont XML et JSON

+---

+Name the methods used to Send Information and Retrieve information ?

+HTTP methods like GET, POST, DELETE, PUT, HEAD, CONNECT, OPTIONS

+---

+How is web service implemented in Android ?

+Java.net package provides the API to access the internet.
+Url and HttpURLConnection sont les principales classes pour l'accès a internet.

+---

+Write the code fragement which check whether the Android device is connected to the internet or not ?

+---

+What is Android ?

+Mobile OS developed by Google.
+Concu pour téléphones et devices.
+Open Source.
+Written in Java.
+Android Kernel est basé sur un linux kernel.

+---

+What is android runtime ?

+---

+Que signifie APK ?

+Android Packaging Kit.

+---

+What is a singleton class in Android ?

+---

+What's the difference between a file, a class and an activity in android ?

+---

+What is Dalvik Virtual Machine ?

+---

+What are the different kinds of context in Android ?

+- this / getActivity()
+- getContext()
+- getBaseContext()
+- getApplicationContext()

+---

+Define Android application resource files ?

+---

+What is ADB ?

+Android Debug Bridge

+---

+List and explain the four Java classes related to using sensors on the Android platform ?

+- SensorManager
+- Sensor
+- SensorEvent
+- SensorEventListener